Xilinx/Vitis-Tutorials/README.md

 Otherwise, if you are looking for a specific tutorial for the desired device or platform, or are interested in a special application or feature, you can select a tutorial from the topics as listed under the [Tutorials](#tutorials).

-In this repository, tutorials are divided into different topics by function and application with each topic containing 2 sections.
+In this repository, tutorials are organized by topic based on function and application.
+Each topic includes two sections:

-- **Feature Tutorials** illustrate specific features or flows of Vitis, Libraries, XRT and platforms, some features may not be required by all designs but are still useful for some use cases.
+- **Feature Tutorials** focus on specific features or flows, such as AI Engine, embedded software, HLS, or platform creation.
+These features may not be essential for every design but are valuable for certain use cases.
-- **Design Tutorials** illustrate higher-level concepts or design flows, walk through specific examples or reference designs, and more complex and complete designs or applications.
+- **Design Tutorials** cover higher-level concepts and design flows.
+They guide you through detailed examples or reference designs and showcase more complex, complete applications.

 ## How to Get Help